Get new content delivered directly to your inbox.

 Meghan nodded again, more baffled than ever.
 The rider met her eyes for a moment before turning back to his booklet.

-“And it was under MacGabhann’s care that you met his son Dairn, who promised to protect with his life.
-Which was well since Finn MacGabhann passed away less than two years later, of an illness in the lungs.”
+“And it was under MacGabhann’s care that you met his son Dairn, who promised to protect you with his life—Which was well, since Finn MacGabhann passed away less than two years later of an illness in the lungs.”

 Meghan swallowed.

 The man smirked and shook his head, turning the page of his booklet.
 “I’m not finished.
-In his dying moments MacGabhann also revealed that since your father, Lachan, was his elder brother, that it was he who had been the original heir, and as such you too were an heir to the throne.”
+In his dying moments MacGabhann also revealed that since your father, Lachan, was his elder brother, you yourself have a higher claim to the throne.”

-Looking up, he folded his booklet and replaced it in the depths of his cloak.
-“And as he closed his eyes in death, you and Dairn swore a vow in blood that there would never be any rivalry between you.
-You would work as one to take down the Norn and bring order back to Ern, with or without aid: or you would die in the attempt.
+The man folded his booklet and replaced it in the depths of his cloak.
+“As he closed his eyes in death, you and Dairn swore a vow in blood that there would never be any rivalry between you.
+You promised as one to vanquish the Norn and restore freedom to Ern, or to die in the attempt.
 Thus, eight years and six months ago, your fate was sealed.”

-Meghan felt cold.
-Not a soul on earth had known of her own royal blood, or seen the vow she had taken with Dairn.
-Dairn said it was too dangerous for anyone to know who she really was.
+A chill passed through Meghan’s chest.
+Knowledge of her royal blood died with Finn, and no one knew the vow she had taken with Dairn.
+Dairn thought it too dangerous for anyone to know who she really was.
 They had never spoken of it since that day.
-She remembered how lonely it had felt in those first months after Finn’s death, with only each other and their mission as comfort.
-But when the first of the Old Clans sought them out, hope had ignited in her heart like spark on a bed of dry leaves.
-She had always known that Dairn was destined for more, and that if the people of Ern would only band together, they might stand a chance against the tyrants who had robbed them of their land.
-Quietly she had encouraged Dairn, pushing him gently until he could at last see the hope that had brought the clans to them.
-That hope had spread until it was a roaring fire, and the united clans dared for the first time in generations to call themselves the Free Folk.
+She remembered when the two of them had set out to face the Norn on their own, fully prepared to die a glorious death—but then the first of the Old Clans sought them out, and hope ignited in her heart like spark on a bed of dry leaves.
+That hope had now become a roaring fire amongst the united clans, who dared for the first time in generations to call themselves the Free Folk.
 Not one of them knew how ready she and Dairn and been to die just months before…

 Except this man.